jonathansampson/writing/brave/brave-extensions.md

 ![Tabby Cat CRX in Hexed.it](media/clear-bytes.gif)

-With the extra CRX content removed from the file, I can now export my clearn ZIP, and get ready for extracting.
+With the extra CRX content removed from the file, I can now export my clean ZIP, and get ready for extracting.

-## Extracting our extension

-At this point, we will extract the contents of the ZIP into Brave's `app\extensions` directory.
-Initially, this directory should have a `brave` folder, as well as a `torrent` folder.
-Lets extract our ZIP into a `tabbycat` directory.
+Extract the contents of the ZIP into `app\extensions\tabbycat`.
+The `app\extensions` folder should now contain `brave`, `torrent`, and `tabbycat`.

 ## Registering and loading via app\extensions.js